Premenstrual syndrome

 PMS (premenstrual syndrome) is the name for the symptoms women can experience in the weeks before their period.
 Most women have PMS at some point.
 You can get help if it affects your daily life.

-Each woman's symptoms are different and can vary from month to month.
+Each woman's symptoms are different and can vary from month to month, but most women have PMS at some point.

 The most common symptoms of PMS include: